PalmyreB/MLS-SAD/README.md

 - [ ] Integrate into [Ptidej](https://github.com/ptidejteam/v5.2) suite
 - [ ] Improve performance (possibly migrate to [VTD-XML](https://vtd-xml.sourceforge.io) by XimpleWare)
 - [x] Refactor `CodeToXML`
-- [ ] When there is a code smell in an overloaded function or method, count as multiple code smells instead of one
+- [ ] When there is a code smell in an overloaded function or method, count as multiple code smells instead of one (use signature?)
 - [ ] When applicable, write `Enum` name instead of an empty class name? (see if it is relevant)
 - [x] When applicable, write `Interface` name instead of an empty class name
 - [ ] Choose the innermost class when classes are nested
 - [ ] Do not consider there is an anti-pattern `Passing Excessive Objects` if the object is passed as a parameter of another function.
-- [ ] Grab the line numbers thanks to the `--position` option of srcML, which adds position tags and attributes as `<pos:position pos:line="289" pos:column="18"/>` (problem: the size of the srcML resulting file is far more important).
+- [ ] Grab the line numbers thanks to the `--position` option of srcML, which adds position tags and attributes as `<pos:position pos:line="289" pos:column="18"/>` (problem: the size of the srcML resulting file is far more important)
-- [ ] Fix the problem with the classes not always appearing.
+- [ ] Fix the problem with the classes not always appearing

 ## Limits